NICE guideline 8: Managing resectable (operable) and borderline resectable pancreatic cancer

 Treatment before surgery (neoadjuvant treatment)

-8.2 If you have pancreatic cancer that can be removed with surgery (operable cancer), chemotherapy before surgery should only be considered as part of a clinical trial.
+8.2 If you have operable pancreatic cancer, chemotherapy before surgery should only be considered as part of a clinical trial.

 Surgery